A weed vape is a device that heats cannabis material, like dry herb or oil.

-A weed vape is a device that heats cannabis material, either dry herb or concentrated oil, to a temperature that vaporizes its active compounds without combustion, offering a potentially healthier and more discreet alternative to traditional smoking methods.
+This can be a healthier and more discreet option than smoking.
 These devices come in various forms, including desktop units, portable vaporizers, vape pens, and disposable options.

-There are two primary methods used to heat the material.
+Two primary methods heat the material.

 - Convection: This method uses hot air to pass through or around the material.
 The cannabis does not touch the heating element directly.
-Convection is generally praised for providing superior flavor and more even extraction of compounds, though the devices are often larger and more expensive.
-Types of Cannabis Vaporizers

 Dry Herb Vaporizers